jbush001/NyuziProcessor/tools/emulator/README.md

 | -c   |  size                     | Total amount of memory (size is hex)|
 | -r   |  instructions             | Screen refresh rate, number of instructions to execute between screen updates |

+Numeric arguments are treated as decimal unless they are prefixed with '0x', in which case they are assumed to be hexadecimal.

 A few other notes:

 - Printfs from the emulated software will be written to standard out (via the